 A first offense could end in a $300 fine.
 A second offense could cost you between $300 and $2,500.
 A third offense could mean a $500 up to a $5,000 fine.

-You could face six months’ probation for a first offense.
+You could face a six-month probation for a first offense.
 A second offense could mean five days to six months in jail.
 You could be behind bars anywhere from 10 days to two years if this is your third offense.

 You could face higher penalties if your BAC was .10% but not greater than .16%.
-You are also considered a high-rate DUI if your crash caused an accident resulting in property damage, injury, or death.
+The state considers you a high-rate DUI if your crash caused an accident resulting in property damage, injury, or death.

 Under this category, a second offense means between one to six months behind bars, $750 to $5,000 in fines, and a 12-month suspension of your license.